revaturelabs/interviewquestions/Python/Python-Exception Handling/Exception Handling.md

 ---

-20.When is that the finally block executed?
+20.When will the finally block be executed?
 - A.once there's no exception
 - B.once there's an exception
 - C.given that some condition that has been specified  is satisfied